Developer-Student-Club-UoA/website/README.md

-# Google Developer Student Club Website Template
+# Google Developer Student Club - University of Auckland Website

 <img src="https://firebase.google.com/downloads/brand-guidelines/SVG/logo-built_white.svg" width="90"> <img src="https://github.com/favicon.ico" width="40">

 The commitment of this repository is to allow all the Developer Student Clubs to **generate a site** for their club in **less than 3 minutes**, performing a few simple steps.<br> <br>
 **The management of this site does not require any kind of web development and backend competence.**

-## Demo
-You can see the [demo here](https://andreabac3.github.io/dsc-website-template/)
 ## How can I change the content of the site without knowing web languages?

 To change the content of the site, go to the `content` folder located in the root of the project.
 In this folder there are several .yaml files in which you can modify the contents.